-Contracts that involve both goods and services.
+Contracts that involves both goods and services:

 If a contract involves a substantial amount of services and the acquisition of commodities is only incidental to the work, it should be considered a contract for public work.
-If the services or labor are minor or incidental to the acquisition of goods, it should be considered a purchase contract.
+If the services or labor is only minor or incidental to the acquisition of goods, it should be considered a purchase contract.